 What Types of Subscriptions are There?

 There are 2 types of subscription: Entry (which allows you to create up to 8 characters, all on separate worlds) and Standard (which allows you to create up to 40 characters, with up to 8 on a single world).

-Entry subscriptions must be purchased each month, while Standard subscriptions may be purchased monthly, or in chunks of 3 months (for a small discount), or 6 months (for a bigger discount, at which point it is the same price as the Entry subscription).
+Entry subscriptions must be purchased each month, while for Standard subscriptions you can choose to be billed monthly, or every 3 months (for a small discount), or every 6 months (for a bigger discount, at which point it is the same price as the Entry subscription).